marialitwa/marialitwa/README.md

 ## Current Projects
 > ⭐️ [New in Town](https://github.com/marialitwa/mern-new-in-town) - I'm currently building a web app that collects all new favorite spots in a new town.
 After moving from Cologne to Berlin in 2023 I had to find and gather new doctors, new favorite cafés, and save all the new places I want to enjoy & explore.

-> ⭐️ [Portfolio](https://github.com/marialitwa/portfolio-web-developer) - I'm building my developer portfolio page with Next.js App Router, Typescript and Tailwind.
+> ⭐️ [Portfolio](https://github.com/marialitwa/portfolio-web-developer) - I'm building my developer portfolio page with Next.js App Router, TypeScript and Tailwind CSS.

 <br />